PANEL DISCUSSION: How to Light Historic Interiors

 - How to keep the character of a space even though the function of the space may have changed.

 - How to weave new lighting solutions into a space that retains the character but improves the lighting output and/or quality.

-- How to work collaboratively with Architects and Owners to achieve your goals.
+- How to work collaboratively with architects to achieve your goals.

 - How to use existing decorative fixtures and modify them to provide lighting that meets today’s expectations and still retain their original style and character.

 Francesca Bettridge, Principal, Cline Bettridge Bernstein Lighting Design